-Artist interpretation of what this area could look like (looking northwest from the intersection of 9 St W and 7 Ave).
+Artist interpretation of what northwest from the intersection of 9 St W and 7 Ave)

 Civic Corridor

 The intent of this area is to use Town land to create a prominent pedestrianoriented corridor in the heart of downtown, anchored by a new central plaza at the intersection of 7 Avenue and 9 Street / 9 Street W. A range of communityoriented uses should be provided to support year-round activity and attractions, facilities, amenities, or services for residents.